McKenzieNeuro/McKenzieLab/README.md

 Python modules for ihka data analysis, based off of MatLab code from [McKenzieLab's repository](https://github.com/McKenzieNeuro/McKenzieLab/tree/main/IHKA).

 ## Dependencies
+- numpy
+- pyedf (check to see if this one works okay)
+-
+-

 ## TODO
 *This list is ordered from highest to lowest priority.*